githedgehog/fabric/docs/profiles.md

 # Switch Profiles Catalog

 The following is a list of all supported switches.
-Please, make sure to use correct version of documentation to get an up-to-date list of supported switches, their features and port naming scheme.
+Please, make sure to use the version of documentation that matches your environment to get an up-to-date list of supported switches, their features and port naming scheme.

 ## Celestica DS3000